snomiao/copilot-continue.user.js/README.md

 ## Detected Interruptions

 This userscript automatically handles the following interruptions:

 - "Copilot has been working on this problem for a while"
-- "Run command in the terminal"
+- "Run command in terminal"
 - "Allow task run?"

 ## Installation

 1. Install a userscript manager extension for your browser:

    - [Tampermonkey](https://www.tampermonkey.net/) (Chrome, Edge, Firefox, Safari)
    - [Violentmonkey](https://violentmonkey.github.io/) (Chrome, Firefox)
    - [Greasemonkey](https://www.greasespot.net/) (Firefox)